vnotex/vnote/en_us/index.md

 ::: alert-success

-VNote 2.7.2 is released!
+VNote 2.8 is released!
 Check out [what's new](https://github.com/tamlok/vnote/releases)!

+Check this [showcase screencast](https://www.bilibili.com/video/av77455284) to know what you could do with VNote!

 :::